The Synergistic Route to Stretched Criticality

-Many real-world systems, however, are dominated neither by disorder nor by antagonism, but by cooperative interactions~\cite{levin2014public}.
+Many real-world phenomena, however, are dominated neither by disorder nor by antagonism, but by cooperative interactions~\cite{levin2014public}.
+In biological, social, and technological systems, groups of agents often act synergistically, producing outcomes that cannot be reduced to independent pairwise interactions~\cite{petri2014homological,Centola2010,Sanjuan2017,LuciaSanz2017}.
 For instance, symbiogenesis and competition jointly shape Darwinian dynamics~\cite{sagan1967origin}.
-In many biological, social, and technological systems, groups of agents often act synergistically, producing outcomes that cannot be reduced to independent pairwise interactions~\cite{petri2014homological,Centola2010,Sanjuan2017,LuciaSanz2017}.
 In viral infections, for example, infectivity can depend nonlinearly on the local multiplicity of infection due to cooperative replication of multiple viral genomes~\cite{AndreuMoreno2020}.
 Similarly, interactions between pathogens shape epidemic outbreaks, giving rise to unexpected phenomena, including explosive transitions or hysteresis~\cite{sanz2014,Cai2015,Cui2019,costa2022,Ghanbarnejad2022,lamata2024}.
 Such cooperative mechanisms can arise either through explicit higher-order interactions~\cite{iacopini2019} or through nonlinear activation rules requiring the joint influence of multiple neighbors~\cite{Granovetter1978,SorianoPanos2019,Bizhani2012,Grassberger2016}.
 This diversity of phenomena raises the question of whether synergy provides a potential route to stretched criticality.

 In this Letter, we show that the coupling between distinct spreading mechanisms generates extended critical regimes.
 Their cooperative reinforcement produces a broad distribution of relaxation rates, leading to Griffiths-like slow decay.
 This behavior can be explained by an accumulation of low-lying spectral modes.
 We also demonstrate that this mechanism is robust across network structures and arises both in systems with explicit higher-order interactions and in purely pairwise dynamics.
 Cooperative reinforcement thus provides a fundamental route to broad relaxation spectra and extended critical behavior.